 Read more about pre-certified EPDs in Section 6.1.1 of the General Programme Instructions.

-In short, you can include multiple similar products in an EPD if the products are covered by the same PCR, manufactured by the same company, have the same major steps in the core process and the results for all of the environmental performance indicators do not differ by more than 10% between the included products.
-For EPDs following 2019:14 Construction products, the 10% difference only applies for the GWP-GHG indicator and for modules A1-A3, and larger variations may be accepted if justified and if the variation is declared.
+For EPDs following version 1.1 of PCR 2019:14 Construction products, the 10% difference only applies for the GWP-GHG indicator and for modules A1-A3, and larger variations may be accepted if justified and if the variation is declared.

-If the PCR is based on an old version of the GPI (version 3.01 or older), the EPD may include several products/product groups even if above requirements are not fulfilled, but then the results of each product/product group shall be declared in a separate table.
-If the PCR is based on the current version of the GPI (version 4.0 or later), the EPD shall include no more than one results table, which may include results for one product or one average/representative product for a product group (following above rules for multiple products).
+If the PCR is based on an old version of the GPI (version 3.01 or older), the EPD may include several products/product groups even if above requirements are not fulfilled, but then the results of each product/product group shall be separately declared.
+If the PCR is based on the current version of the GPI (version 4.0 or later), the EPD shall include no more than one set of results.
 This change of rules was done to improve machine-readability of EPDs and thereby facilitate digitalisation of the EPD system.
 To enable this change, the cost per EPD registrations was reduced significantly as of 1st January 2021.
 Even if older versions of the GPI allow the declaration of results for several products/product groups, we recommend you to declare no more than one product or average/representative product per EPD – to be prepared for a more digital future.

 In general, LCI data shall be based on data from at least 1 year of production.
 If such data is not available because the product has not yet been produced for 1 year, the LCI data may be based on data from a shorter time period (e.g. 3 months) provided that the data can be proved to be conservative or representative for 1-year data.
 In such cases, the product description shall include a disclaimer saying "Product recently on the market – LCI data is not yet based on 1 year of production" and the EPD shall be updated and re-verified when data from 1 year of production is available.